 It's no secret Hatteras Island is a treasure trove for photographers.
 From macro to micro, from stars to starfish, photography lovers will find something to capture around every corner.
 But despite its photo fame, Hatteras Island still has some hidden spots many tourists haven't discovered yet.
-We asked our professional staff photographer Dan Murphy to reveal some of those secret locations, and these are five of his favorites.
+We asked our professional staff photographer Jason Cole to reveal some of those secret locations, and these are five of his favorites.

 Located on the edge of the sound in Avon, the Avon Harbor serves as a focal point for the town's proud history as a fishing village.
 The original fish house has since closed, but the spectacular views have not stopped!
 At this hidden spot locals love, the sunsets are served free all year round.
 Next time you're in town, make sure to take a ride through the historic village neighborhood down Harbor Road.

 Haulover Day Use Area, aka Canadian Hole